Icelandic summer is calling you for an adventure. | Check this out!

 What To Bring

-It’s important to fully equip yourself with everything you may need during your adventure to Landmannalaugar.
+It’s also important to fully equip yourself with everything you may need during your adventure to Landmannalaugar.
 We’d recommend bringing:

 • Bathing suit